-Centralized deicing facilities are often implemented on a limited scale and operated in conjunction with other collection/containment practices.
+Centralized deicing pads are often implemented on a limited scale and operated in conjunction with other collection/containment practices.
 These facilities may be used just for heavy snow events while defrosting or light deicing continues at the terminal gates or freight ramps.

-Because centralized deicing tends to result in the collection of concentrated runoff, it can facilitate recycling programs and increase the applicability of certain biological treatment technologies.
+Because centralized pads tend to result in the collection of concentrated runoff, they can facilitate recycling programs.